erroronline1/caro/readme.md

 This application requests permission to use a camera and send notifications.
 Camera access may be neccessary to append photos to documentation and scan 2D-codes.
 Latter can be achieved by a dedicated terminal device.
 You may not be able to log in without this permission and limit your documentation abilities.
 Notifications inform about new in-app messages and support a better work condition.
 You may revoke the permissions through the browser settings.

 ### Feedback
-If you experience any issues with data security or application usage contact :issue_mail (*as defined within setup.ini for application->issue_mail*) immidiately providing details and a response address.
+If you experience any issues with data security or application usage contact :issue_mail (*as defined within config.ini for application->issue_mail*) immidiately providing details and a response address.

 ### Encryption statement
 > **Unfortunately there appears to be no reasonable way to encrypt data by the application architecture considering personnel fluctuations and mobile access.
 Public encryption key files spreading doesn't appear preferable considering shared devices.
 Long term data availability (up to 30 years) for all interchangeable staff members is critical.
 Even [key wrapping](#https://www.rfc-editor.org/rfc/rfc3394) needs a reliable main key, which is supposed to not be written down following the following statements.
 Data safety measures either have to depend on unreachability for the network from outside where frontend and backend are supposed to run within a closed network (LAN, restricted WiFi, VPN), or Transparent Data Encryption / Disk Level Encryption on the server and client side which both are a matter of responsibility of the operator of the infrastructure.
 Data in transit is encrypted for the application relies on an SSL-connection at all times.**